jraillard/parkndeploy/doc/step2_deploy_frontend.md

 As we did for our `App Service` resource, we gonna create a `Static Web App` bicep module.

-Create a `./infrastructure/modules/staticWebApp.bicep` with the following code :
+Create a `./infrastructure/modules/staticWebApp.bicep` file with the following code :

 ```bicep
 param location string